 During the “down” time between breakfast and lunch that is common to all game lodges, you can choose to enjoy a nature walk, relax at the pool, enjoy a spa treatment, or simply soak in the beauty and luxury of the Lodge.

-Check out the Mount Nelson hotel online.
+Check out the hotel online.

-On Thursday we head to the very southern tip of the African continent.
+We leave early to the very southern tip of the African continent.
 We’ll take the scenic drive around the Cape Peninsula to Cape Point, where the Atlantic and Indian oceans meet, at the Cape of Good Hope.

 We’ll visit the penguin colony at Boulders Beach, one of the few sites where the vulnerable African Penguin can be observed at close range.

 And now for the magnificent finale, we will be staying in one of our favorite hotels in the entire world, the colonial Royal Livingstone on the banks of the “Mighty Zambezi” river.
 Check it out….http://royal-livingstone.anantara.com/gallery

 The Victoria Falls are the world’s largest curtain of falling water, and plunge almost 100m down the 1800m width of the mighty Zambezi River.
 Today, we’ll walk on both sides of the falls, in Zambia and in Zimbabwe.